24 Incredible Books I’ve Read

 This post may contain affiliate links which means if you make a purchase through my links, I will get a small commission at no extra cost to you.
 I only recommend the products I love and trust.

 If you’re looking for some seriously good books you just can’t put down, you’re in the right place.
-I’m sharing some of the best books I read in 2024, starting with one of my all-time favorite author Kristin Hannah’s book.
+I’m sharing some of the best books I read, starting with one of my all-time favorite author Kristin Hannah’s book.
 I have also discovered another amazing writer, Freida McFadden.
 I even found a new favorite in the steamy romance genre with Bride.
 Of course, I’ve got plenty of thrillers and psychological suspense books on here too—I can never resist a good twist!
 I even stepped way out of my comfort zone with one of the saddest books I’ve ever read.
 I don’t usually go for heartbreaking novels, but I’m really glad I gave this one a chance.
 So If you’re looking for some new books to read for yourself or for your book club , this list has a little bit of everything!

 Insanely Good Books I’ve Read This Year